rasmusbruckner/rbmpy/README.md

 Data analysis with the reduced Bayesian model (RBM).

+## Documentation
+See the package website for detailed [documentation](https://rasmusbruckner.github.io/rbmpy/).

 ### agent_rbm

 The package contains a Python implementation of the RBM.
 The model can be used for simulations and for parameter